 - Assist in evaluation and recommend improvements in the campaign

-- Represent the interests of their sub-sector and nonprofit size
+- Represent the interests of nonprofits, including your sub-sector and nonprofit size

-- Members and their nonprofits will be featured on the GiveBIG Washington and 501 Commons websites
+- Members and their nonprofits will be featured on the GiveBIG and 501 Commons websites

 - Member’s nonprofit will be given priority when selecting images and stories for the GiveBIG landing page, social media, and media partners

-- Members gain valuable experience in advising on a multi-million dollar campaign that impacts 1600 nonprofits each year
+- Members gain experience advising a campaign that impacts 1600+ nonprofits each year

 - Members gain valuable insight that may be applicable to the success of their organization’s GiveBIG efforts

-- Members connect, network, and learn from with other social sector leaders and professionals
+- Members connect, network, and learn with other social sector leaders and professionals

 Commitment and Procedures

-Meetings take place once a month from November to June for two hours.
-The majority of council meetings will take place at Pacific Tower.
-There will also be occasional audio conference meeting.
+Meetings take place once a month from December to June for two hours (skipping May).
+The majority of council meetings take place online.

 Council terms are for one campaign cycle, with an option to reapply in the future.
-A minimum 75% participation, which means attending 6 out of the 8 meetings, is required to continue as a member.
+Required minimum participation is 75%, meaning attending 4 out of the 6 meetings.

 The council is a place for robust discussion so that a wide range of perspectives and ideas can be surfaced that will support the success of the campaign.
 Recommendations will occasionally be made through formal votes, generally following parliamentary procedures, so that 501 Commons and its partners have a clear sense of the opinion of the majority of members.